Here’s Everything You Need to Know About Merida Airport (MID Airport)

 How many terminals does Merida airport have?

 One — The airport in Merida is on the smaller side, and there is only one terminal.
-Within the terminal, there’s Gate A and Gate B. Most domestic flights leave from Gate A, while Gate B is for international flights.
+You’ll access Merida Airport departures and Merida Airport arrivals from the same area.

 The great part about smaller airports is they aren’t ever very hectic.